nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 </div>

 #### 2.2.2.
 Delete task
-You may delete a task belonging to a particular module using the `delete-task` command.
+Suppose you have completed a task and would now like to remove it from Plannit.
+You may delete the task using the `delete-task` command.

 This command will require two flags: